 What is an Eloqua Data Dictionary?

-A Data Dictionary is typically a spreadsheet containing all fields currently configured in Oracle Eloqua and connected systems.
+A Data Dictionary spreadsheet contains all fields currently configured in Oracle Eloqua and connected systems.
 Used as a reference, it should contain fields from all tables used by the systems, including contacts, accounts, campaigns, and custom data objects.
-For companies with extensive use of picklists, it’s a good idea to include them as well in your Data Dictionary.
+For companies with extensive use of picklists, it’s also a good idea to include them in your Data Dictionary.

 Using spreadsheet tabs is a great way to keep your information better organized.
 Your Data Dictionary should include properties for each field, settings, and notes that describe their history and use.
 And it should not stop with data in Eloqua.
 It should also show how data integrates with other systems, for example, CRM, ERP, and Event systems.